SeqWare/public-workflows/vcf-uploader/README.md

 | Date             | Date of creation                              | yyyymmdd                             |
 | Type             | "somatic" or "germline"                       | "somatic" or "germline"              |

-There may be multiple somatic call file sets each with different samples IDs if, for example, there is a cell-line, metastasis, second tumor sample.
-There should be one set of germline files.
+There may be multiple somatic call file sets each with different samples IDs if, for example, there is a cell-line, metastasis, second tumor sample, etc.  There should be one set of germline files.

 Note: the variant calling working group has specified ".tbi" rather than ".idx" as the tabix index extension.
 I have asked Annai to add support for ".tbi" and will update the code to standardize on this once the GNOS changes have been made.
 Also, a README needs to be included in each tar.gz file to document the contents.
 In the pilot this was a separate README file but GNOS does not support uploading this directly and, therefore, it needs to included in the tar.gz file.